Carol Skinger

 My pieces to be exhibited are part of an exhibition by The Pittsburgh Group, a group of 17 women artists and will be on the Mezzanine level of Sweetwater Center for the Arts.
 We each submitted 3 or 4 pieces.

 The artworks I am exhibiting were painted in shades of blue during and after a 2024 ski trip with my husband to Mt.
 Mansfield in Stowe, Vermont.
 On one of our ski days, I joined my sister Erica who was a member of the US Alpine Ski Team 1968- 1969 to ski together on what I now call the big, beautiful backyard of my childhood.
 It had been a VERY LONG TIME since we skied there together.
+We loved our runs on Mt.
+Mansfield!
 It’s great to be able to share this landscape more with my husband now that he is retired.
 Growing up, my family lived close enough to the bottom of Mt.
 Mansfield that we could ski home after a day of skiing.
 My sisters and I spent so much time on the mountain in all seasons.
 Spring, summer and fall was for hiking.
 It left an indelible memory, and I feel lucky and happy to be able to revisit it now a couple times a year.

 Painting Copyright by Carol Skinger with Deep Blue sky over Mt.
 Mansfield in winter.